quicwg/base-drafts/draft-ietf-quic-http.md

 orphan placeholder; pushes are dependent on the client request on which the PUSH_PROMISE frame was sent.

-Requests may override the default initial values by including a PRIORITY frame (see {{frame-priority}}) at the beginning of the stream.
-These priorities can be updated by sending a PRIORITY frame on the control stream.
+Priorities can be updated by sending a PRIORITY frame (see {{frame-priority}}) on the control stream.

 ### Placeholders